microtick/mtzone/README.md

 $ mtd init --chain-id=<your chain id>
 ```

-3. Create a validator with staking tokens (stake) and a test account with fox tokens (kits).
-1 fox = 1000000 kits.
+3. Create a validator with staking tokens (stake) and a test account with test tokens (udai).
+1 dai = 1000000 udai.
 ```
 $ mtcli config chain-id <your chain id>
 $ mtcli config output text